ingridasemenec/DnDEncounterEstimator/README.md

 ### Dimensionality Reduction
 [dimensionality_reduction.ipynb](https://github.com/ingridasemenec/DnDFireballProject/blob/main/dimensionality_reduction.ipynb)
-This script aims to take the data and see if reducing the features down to a smaller amount improve model fitting.
+This script aims to take the data and see if reducing the features down to a smaller amount improves model fitting.
 It primarily employs PCA and PLS.

 ### Neural Network
 [NeuralNetwork.ipynb](https://github.com/ingridasemenec/DnDFireballProject/blob/main/NeuralNetwork.ipynb) : This script reads the filtered and scaled data and trains two deep neural networks with different architectures.
 Both the models are trained with validation early-stopping and dropout.
 Each of these are then followed by SHAP analysis to obtain the feature importance.